You can learn how to play the Fm chord in all CAGED shapes!

 Here you can play the full shape or just strings 1-3.

-Move it up to a starting point of fret 8, and play it on strings 3-5.
-Cm shape.
+Move that Fm up to a starting point of fret 8, and play it on strings 3-5 and you have a Cm shape.

-Or even better, ignore that and play strings 2-4, my favorite chord shape, the Cm shape, here as an Fm chord.
+Or even better, ignore that and play strings 2-4, my favourite chord shape, the Cm shape, here as an Fm chord.

 Next, we have the Am shape, really easy.